-The Company uses an electronic database ('INX') which is an event management system for tracking progress on security incidents and grievances for resolution.
+The Company uses an event management database for tracking progress on security incidents and grievances for resolution.
 It also provides data for analysis and statistical reporting purposes.

-No human rights breaches related to the provision of security services by proprietary, private, or public security providers supporting PanAust activities were recorded for 2021.
+No human rights breaches related to the provision of security services by proprietary, private, or public security providers supporting PanAust activities were recorded for 2023.